percona/portal-doc/docs/advisors/checks/postgresql-tmpfiles-check.md

 # PostgreSQL temporary files written to disk check
 ## Description
-Details about the temporary files and total space used are reported.
-This information can be utilized to fine tune the work_mem parameter.
+This check reports details about the temporary files and total space used.
+You can use this information for fine-tuning the **work_mem** parameter.

 ## Resolution